Watch2Give/watch2give-polkadot-transfer/README.md

 watch2give-polkadot-transfer

+Polkadot-Native Asset Transfer for Watch2Give

-This repo contains the Polkadot-native asset transfer logic for the Watch2Give dApp.
-It supports direct interaction with the Polkadot ecosystem using ink! smart contracts and Polkadot.js, without relying on Remix or EVM-compatible chains.
+This repository implements the core asset transfer logic for Watch2Give using ink! smart contracts and @polkadot/api, staying fully native to the Polkadot ecosystem.
+This effort was led and implemented by @zcybersense, ensuring long-term scalability and compatibility with Substrate-based infrastructure.

 Why We Didn't Use Remix

-While the hackathon guide suggested using Remix for simplicity, we chose to go with cargo-contract and Substrate-native tooling because:
+Although Remix was recommended in the hackathon starter guide, I made the decision to bypass it in favor of cargo-contract and full Substrate-native tooling, because:

-    We’re building this dApp for the long term, not a quick demo.
+    We’re building for production, not just a demo.

-    Staying 100% Polkadot-native ensures deeper integration with Asset Hub, XCM, and ink! contracts.
+    Full Polkadot-native setup enables tight integration with Asset Hub, XCM, and ink!.

-    Our design aims to scale with on-chain governance, DeFi, and multi-chain airdrops later.
+    Our roadmap includes on-chain governance, DeFi features, and multi-chain airdrops.

+    Error: the target is a binary and can’t have any crate-types set

-    Challenges Faced
+Challenges Faced (Resolved by @zcybersense)

-We encountered several key issues while setting up and compiling the smart contracts with cargo +nightly contract build:
-1. crate-types Error
+    crate-types Build Error

-    ❗ Error: the target is a binary and can’t have any crate-types set
+        "The target is a binary and can’t have any crate-types set"

-This happened when building contracts like give_token and token_bridge.
-We had to restructure the crate to use [lib] correctly, not as [bin].
+    This issue occurred while building give_token and token_bridge contracts.
+The solution involved:

+        Refactoring contract crates to use [lib] instead of [bin]

+        Removing nested workspaces and flattening the structure

 ![image](https://github.com/user-attachments/assets/150a8ac9-b104-4ce8-a067-367df6a6a169)

-Success Achieved
+Success Milestones

-Once we removed nested repos and properly handled addresses, we got:

-    ✅ Smart contract build complete
-    (Screenshot showing .contract, .json, .wasm output files)
+    ✔️ Contracts compiled: .wasm, .json, and .contract artifacts generated

-    ✅ Polkadot transfer script working using @polkadot/api
+    ✔️ Working transfer script using @polkadot/api

   ![image](https://github.com/user-attachments/assets/a9f0539f-2929-435f-b9da-532d4bf0db4c)